alexhkurz/coronavirus-in-R/lessons/lesson-A-files.md

   - Data on the HD is stored in the form of files.
 A file needs to be read into the RAM before programs can process it.
 A program needs to save its data in the RAM to the HD if the data is supposed to persist after the program was terminated.
   - Files are stored on the HD in a tree.
 To find a file in the tree, one uses its path.

-## Git

-Remember that last time you had to save my files from git manually?

-A better way is to learn a bit how git works.
-Git allows us to maintaint and synchronize different copies of the same **repository**.

-We will follow the instructions on [Using Git with RStudio](https://jennybc.github.io/2014-05-12-ubc/ubc-r/session03_git.html).

-Personally, I like to use the editor `visual studio code`, which also has a good integration with git.
-But for this project, I am planning to see how far we can get with staying inside Rstudio.

 ---

 git clone https://github.com/alexhkurz/coronavirus-in-R.git